stfc/mimic/README.md

 Views
 ---------

 Each page or 'view' displays specific content.
 If you wish to create a new view, you need to name it `view-NAME.php` and place it in `/views`.
 It can then be added to the menu section in `index.php`.
+The view files should only be used to get the data and arrange it into the correct structure - the code that renders the page is located in `/views/header.php`

 Node page